-Let’s start with the obvious, what does SEO actually mean?
+Let’s start with the obvious; what does SEO mean?

 SEO (Search Engine Optimisation) is ranking a specific website on a search engine, the most popular being Google.
-You will be targeting “keywords” this will be what is searched that is specific to your business, for example “SEO Bristol” for this website.
+You will be targeting “keywords” this will be what is searched that is specific to your business, for example, “SEO Weston Super Mare” for this website.

-You do this by formatting your website correctly to tell Google and other search engines what your website is specifically about, this is done by altering the meta tags and titles to target a certain keyword.
+You do this by formatting your website correctly to tell Google and other search engines what your website is specifically about, and this is done by altering the meta tags and titles to target a specific keyword.

 So Who Can Benefit from SEO?